Frequently Asked Questions

 What safety measures will be in place at The Summit Apartments?

 The Summit Apartments is a modernized Residence Hall with all of the necessary components to provide a safe and comfortable living experience.
-A courtesy officer is on-duty at the Welcome Desk, 24 hours per day, 7 days per week, to monitor the entrance and sign-in/sign-out all guests.
+A courtesy officer is on-duty at the Welcome Desk, 24 hours per day, 7 days per week, including breaks and holidays, to monitor the entrance and sign-in/sign-out all guests.
 A card-access system is employed at the front door, back door, and no one may enter the hall without a QC ID Card activated to allow entry.
 Closed-circuit security cameras are also located throughout the building and at all entry points.
 All guests are required to be accompanied/escorted by their host resident while in the building.

 What if I need to cancel my application or my License Agreement?